HosseinZAW/FmSV-Minecraft_server/README.md

-# FmSV - Minecraft Server
+# FmSV - Minecraft dedicated Server

 > **Fastest & easiest way to run a Minecraft server on Windows and {Linux soon...}**